oarabiledev/material-design/README.md

 [Index of /apk/DroidScript_266 (androidscript.org)](http://androidscript.org/apk/DroidScript_266/)

-This project is opensource, and uses the MIT license,

-There are a people to thank whom this project heavily borrows some of its elements:
+This project is opensource, and uses the MIT license, When implementing ui objects refer to components from [Material Design 3](https://m3.material.io/components) There are a people to thank whom this project heavily borrows some of its elements:

 - Dave (Founder Of DroidScript)